stoianov/CN2019/digitnn/README.md

 *Content*:

-- Data
+- **Data**

-  *Digits20x20.mat*
+  `Digits20x20.mat`

   ​	Dataset containing in total 5000 images of digits 0, 1, ..
 9 in matlab format (500 images per digit).
 The images are linearized as vectors.
 Each row in D.IMG contains the image of one digit.

-  *digitdata_demo.m*
+  `digitdata_demo.m`

   ​	shows few sample images and their classes.

-  *digitdata.m*
+  `digitdata.m`

   ​	Read the dataset and return training data.
 Sample use:

   ​	[X, Y, N, A] = *digitdata*(100);

-  ​    X:  a matrix of 100 randomly selected linearized images per each of the 10 categories (0,1,..9)
+     X:  a matrix of 100 randomly selected linearized images per each of the 10 categories (0,1,..9)
      N: a vector with the class (digit) of each image
      A: rotation angle of each image
      Y: one-hot coding of each class

-- Learning handwritten digit recognition with the MLP network and analysis
+- **Learning** handwritten digit recognition with the MLP network and analysis

-  ***digitnn***.m
+  `digitnn.m`

-  ​	specifies params and trains a MLP network to recognize the images, using the back prop algorithm.
+  specifies params and trains a MLP network to recognize the images, using the back prop algorithm.

-  ​    Learning is divided in sessions (e.g., n=10 sessions).
+  Learning is divided in sessions (e.g., n=10 sessions).

-  ​    Each session draws a subset of training data; trains the network on it, and analyzes the response on a new subset that in turn becomes training data for the next training session.
+  Each session draws a subset of training data; trains the network on it, and analyzes the response on a new subset that in turn becomes training data for the next training session.

-  *digitnn_analysis.m*
+  `digitnn_analysis.m`

-  ​	A function that analyzes the overall response (overall error, confusion matrix ecc)
+  A function that analyzes the overall response (overall error, confusion matrix ecc)

-To run the code, put all files in a single directory and run ***digitnn***
+- **Analysis** of the simulation

+ `noise_profile.m
+  ​rotation_profile.m
+  plot_weights.m`